near/docs/docs/concepts/decentralized-storage.md

 ### Example

-Let's see how to store some files on Sia, by running a local Sia front-end.
+Let's see how to store some files on Sia by running a local Sia front-end.

 #### NEAR-Sia-Skynet Frontend

 The [NEAR-Sia-Skynet repository](https://github.com/near-examples/NEAR-SIA-SKYNET-Tutorial) has a simple frontend implementation that allows you to store `.png` files using Sia's Skynet.

 On your terminal, clone the frontend by running the following command:

 ```bash
 git clone https://github.com/near-examples/NEAR-SIA-SKYNET-Tutorial
 ```

-Install depenencies by running the following in the project folder:
+Install dependencies by running the following in the project folder:

 ```bash
 cd NEAR-SIA-SKYNET-Tutorial
 yarn